Skip to content

 Kristi Noem during the F1 Grand Prix of Las Vegas at Las Vegas Strip Circuit (Photo by Arnold Jerocki/Getty Images)

 In addition to scrutinizing the DHS’s deportation actions, The Daily Beast report also draws attention to Noem’s own history with traffic violations.
-The governor has a past of traffic infractions that, despite being numerous, never led to significant consequences.
-In fact, during her campaign for a Congressional seat in 2010, Noem admitted to having accumulated over 20 traffic tickets since the late 1980s.
+The governor has a history of multiple traffic offenses that have never resulted in serious repercussions.
+In fact, Noem acknowledged that she had received more than 20 traffic fines since the late 1980s when running for a congressional seat in 2010.

 Some of these violations included failure to stop at a traffic light and driving with invalid plates.
 Noem’s own record of traffic violations seems to stand in stark contrast to the severity of the deportation measures she has endorsed.
 The report notes the irony in how minor offenses such as these have led to deportations for others, while Noem’s own violations have not resulted in similar disruptions to her life.